guowei1314/CAGL-SGA/README.md

-# PC2AF
+# CAGL-SGA
-Learning to Match: A Permutation-Corrected Anchor Alignment Framework for Multi-View Clustering.
-This code is submitted to TCSVT 2025.
+Collaborative Anchor Graph Learning with Similarity-Guided Alignment for Multi-View Clustering This code is submitted to TMM 2025.

 Experimental Setup: